Democrats pressure Trump to keep national monuments

 Herbert said then that the designation “violated assurances made by (Obama’s) interior secretary to take into account local concerns before making a monument designation.”

+In a statement Thursday, Paul Edwards, Herbert’s deputy chief of staff, said the documents released by Democrats illustrate that the state, the congressional delegation and the Interior Department worked for three years to try and find a solution together.

+“The state of Utah is ready and willing to pick up the baton and work to resolve these issues through a fair, negotiated, legislative process once again,” Edwards said.

-In his January confirmation hearing, incoming Interior Secretary Ryan Zinke told senators that the president would probably be challenged in court if he tried to nullify a monument, and he would prefer to work with the state.
+In his January confirmation hearing, incoming Interior Secretary Ryan Zinke sounded open to such a scenario.
+He told senators that the president would probably be challenged in court if he tried to nullify a monument, and he would prefer to work with the state.

 Associated Press writer Brady McCombs contributed to this report from Salt Lake City.